 The journey is very pleasant and takes about 6 hours by day.
 Full details of getting between the two cities by train is in the Zagreb to Split section.

 Tired of driving?
 You can put your car on the train from Zagreb to Split at a very reasonable price.
 Have a good sleep overnight and wake up refreshed.
 More details on the seasonal service.
+In 2021, the service is currently discontinued, and we’ll report here when it returns.

 The other main coastal train route from Zagreb is to Rijeka.
 As Croatia’s largest port, cargo is obviously an important business route.